- Pulmonary Agents

 First responders flood areas of skin affected by white phosphorus with water, or they smother the areas to block exposure to air.
 Particles of white phosphorus are removed (they often adhere tightly to skin) and placed in water.
 Smoking trails may be good indicators of the location of small particles.
 Particles of burning or smoking magnesium in the skin are removed as quickly as possible.
 Wounds can be covered with oil until particles can be removed.

-Prompt decontamination is needed for people exposed to HF.
+For HF exposure, prompt decontamination is needed.
 Burns are flushed with lots of water.
 However, because HF penetrates the skin quickly, significant problems may occur even after thorough decontamination.
-Doctors usually apply a paste containing calcium or inject calcium into the burned area.
+Doctors usually apply a paste containing calcium or inject calcium into the exposed area.
 People with significant exposure are hospitalized to undergo cardiac monitoring and additional treatment.

 Riot-control agents are compounds that were initially developed for crowd control but that have also been used in military conflicts.
 The term tear gas is sometimes used, but the term is incorrect because it is not a gas.
 Instead, riot-control agents are solids that can be dissolved and dispersed as liquids or as aerosols (small particles are released explosively or as smoke).
 Riot control agents are intended to incapacitate people, not cause serious injury or death, although deaths have occurred.
 Military versions of these agents include chloroacetophenone (CN, also marketed as Mace®), chlorobenzylidenemalononitrile (CS), dibenzoxazepine (CR), and diphenylaminoarsine (adamsite, or DM, a so-called vomiting agent).
 Oleoresin capsicum (OC, pepper spray) is a more recently developed riot-control agent used primarily for law enforcement and personal protection.